ricardo-perezo/Team.UI.Standards/Javascript/introduction.md

 ```

 ##  12. <a name='Scope'></a>Scope
 The scope is the "domain" where a variable can be found.
-And have a flexible hierarchy.
+It have a flexible hierarchy.
 ```
 Global
 │